vispacem/vispacem.github.io/_posts/2019-07-07-How_to_download_HTTP_Live_Streaming.md

 You are going to need the program ffmpeg.exe inside the folder Tools.
 Search for it in sourceforge for example.

-To use it just paste the **HSL url** at the top left box of the program.
+To use it just paste the **HLS url** at the top left box of the program.
 And then press the big button at the left bottom corner.

-Now you may be asking yourself "how I get the **HSl url**?" .
+Now you may be asking yourself "how I get the **HLS url**?" .
 To do that I use an extension for *Chrome* (also available for *Firefox*) called [Video DownloadHelper](https://www.downloadhelper.net).

 There are a lot of watch online sites to see movies or TV series, but the one is attract my attention right now is [https://flixtor.to](https://flixtor.to/).